-The uptake of appropriations for interventions in agricultural markets was lower compared to the level of the budget's voted appropriations, as determined by the level of the indicator on 31 May 2016, by EUR 111.2 million.
-This divergence is the net effect of the execution patterns primarily in the fruits and vegetables, milk and milk products and wine sectors.
+The uptake of appropriations for interventions in agricultural markets was EUR 158.6 million higher than the level of the budget's voted appropriations as determined by the level of the indicator on 31 August 2016.
+This variance is influenced by the technical effect of the revenue assigned to the operational funds for producer organisations in fruit and vegetables, whereas the indicator for the period to 31 August 2016 is applied only to the voted budget (NB: For details please see point 2 above).